benc-uk/cassandra-prototype/README.md

 # Java Quarkus + Cassandra Prototype

+A prototype sample app investigating using Java, Quarkus, Cassandra, Helm, Prometheus & Grafana

+This repo has been initially created using the app generator https://code.quarkus.io/

+The steps in this guide https://quarkus.io/guides/cassandra have been partially applied, resulting in the code in `./src/main/java/org/microsoft/fruit` and a functioning app with a basic REST API and Cassandra datastore

+# Additions

+## Deployment Automation - Helm Chart

+Helm chart in `./kubernetes/helm/testapp` carries out the following:

+- Deploys the Quarkus app from ghcr.io/benc-uk/java-cassandra-test
+- Deploys Cassandra + keyspace & table
+- Prometheus & Grafana
+  - Prometheus set to scrape metrics exported by the app (See below)
+  - Grafana configured wth datasource & application specific dashboard (see below)

+## CI/CD - GitHub Actions

+`./.github/workflows/ci.yml` - A very simple CI pipeline using GitHub Actions which builds the app and pushes it to GitHub Container Registry

+## Observability - Prometheus & Grafana

+- The app exposes standard metrics using the [MicroProfile Metrics spec & Quarkus Plugin](https://quarkus.io/guides/microprofile-metrics)

+- The app REST controller also exposes some custom metrics around the REST operation counts and rates.

+- These metrics can be scraped by Prometheus.

+- A Grafana dashboard `./kubernetes/helm/testapp/files/grafana-dashboard.json`, created via the generator in `./microprofile-grafana`

+## Local Scripts

+`./scripts/cassandra-local.sh` - Starts Cassandra locally in Docker and creates required keyspace and table

+# Quarkus Details

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .